-4.301 Development sites that are close to an internationally, nationally or locally designated conservation site have the potential to affect the biodiversity or geodiversity of those sites/features, e.g. through habitat damage/loss, fragmentation, disturbance to species, air pollution, or increased recreation pressure.
+4.302 Development sites that are close to an internationally, nationally or locally designated conservation site have the potential to affect the biodiversity or geodiversity of those sites/features, e.g. through habitat damage/loss, fragmentation, disturbance to species, air pollution, or increased recreation pressure.
 This includes development within relevant Impact Risk Zones (IRZs) that Natural England has defined around SSSIs for different types of development [See reference 26].
 Conversely, there may be opportunities to promote habitat connectivity if new developments include green infrastructure.
 While proximity to designated sites provides an indication of the potential for an adverse effect, appropriate mitigation may avoid adverse effects and may even result in beneficial effects.
 In addition, the potential impacts on biodiversity present on each wildlife site, or undesignated habitats and species adjacent to the potential development sites, cannot be determined at this strategic level of assessment.
 This should be determined once more specific proposals are developed and submitted as part of a planning application.
 Further details on the approach to appraisal of site options against this IIA objective are provided in Appendix E.

-4.302 The majority of residential site options and all but one of the employment site options (the exception being (IS01 found at Itchen Stoke for which a minor negative effect was recorded) were appraised as having significant negative effects in relation to IIA objective 9, with just one employment site option recorded as having minor negative effects.
-Sites were mainly identified as having significant negative effects because they intersect with a locally designated wildlife site, ancient woodland, or Priority Habitat or are close to at least one of these features and also fall within IRZs designated for the use that the site option is considered for or for 'all planning applications'.
-Only one site option (CU39 for residential use within Curdridge, towards Botley) lies partly within a SSSI (Upper Hamble Estuary and Woods).
-Three employment site options (CS09, BW25 and SH54, located at Compton and Shawford, Bishops Waltham and Shedfield, respectively) contain areas of Priority Habitat or ancient woodland.

-4.303 Those sites identified as having minor negative effects (including 30 residential site options and the previously identified employment site option) were scored as such due to the site being within 500m of a designated site boundary, being within 200m of habitat or protected species, or being within 100m of a water course.
+- 4.303 The majority of residential site options and all but one of the employment site options (the exception being IS01 found at Itchen Stoke for which a minor negative effect was recorded) were appraised as having significant negative effects in relation to IIA objective 9.
+Sites were mainly identified as having significant negative effects because they intersect with a locally designated wildlife site, ancient woodland, or Priority Habitat or are close to at least one of these features and also fall within IRZs relating to the development use that the site option is considered for or for 'all planning applications'.
+Several residentialled site options (NA07, OT02, CU39, CU42, CU46, SH49, SH52, SH56 and SWA16) lie partly within a SSSI. - 4.304 Those sites identified as having minor negative effects (including 9 residential site options and the previously identified employment site option) were scored as such due to the site being within 500m of a designated site boundary, being within 200m of a Local BAP habitat, or being within 100m of a water course.
 No site options fall within a county/local geological site given the absence of these sites within Winchester District.
-Negligible effects were recorded for this IIA objective for only three residential site options.
-These were at South Wontson (SW03 and SW07) and Swanmore (SWA03).
-The effect recorded for these sites indicates that they are located some distance from potentially sensitive biodiversity designations.

-4.304 If any of the site options that overlap a nationally or locally designated wildlife site are taken forward for allocation, the Council should carefully consider whether (in some cases minor) changes to development site boundaries are required to ensure compliance with statutory and NPPF requirements for biodiversity conservation.
+4.305 If any of the site options that overlap a nationally or locally designated wildlife site are taken forward for allocation, the Council should carefully consider whether (in some cases minor) changes to development site boundaries are required to ensure compliance with statutory and NPPF requirements for biodiversity conservation.
 In terms of the other negative effects identified by the appraisal of site options, the Council should consider more detailed investigation of these potential effects and if the sites are taken forward as allocations, ensure that appropriate site-specific mitigation is specified within policies to avoid negative effects on sites/areas of high biodiversity value and safeguard ecological networks.
-Additionally, Local Plan policy should be put in place to ensure biodiversity net gain is achieved on each development site or losses are offset elsewhere within the Borough where this is not feasible.
+Additionally, Local Plan policy should be put in place to ensure biodiversity net gain is achieved on each development site or losses are offset elsewhere within the District where this is not feasible.